OsasAnalyst/AI-Powered-Breast-Cancer-Diagnosis-A-Deep-Learning-Approach-for-Early-Detection/README.md

 ### **Performance Metrics**

-To assess the model’s performance, i use:
+To assess the model’s performance, i used:

 - **Accuracy**: Measures the proportion of correct predictions.
 - **Loss Function (Sparse Categorical Crossentropy)**: Evaluates how well the model’s predictions match the actual labels.